aaronbloomfield/ccc/hws/btcparser/index.md

 Make sure you test it with multiple blocks!
 However, the online site will probably not like you trying to upload a huge JSON file.

-You should also use the [check_genesis_json.py](check_genesis_json.py.html) ([src](check_genesis_json.py)) program to ensure that your JSON is in the right format.
+You should also use the [check_genesis_json.py](check_genesis_json.py.html) ([src](check_genesis_json.py)) program to ensure that your JSON is in the right format AND ALSO that the values are correct.
 This is intended to ensure that you have the right fields for when we grade the assignment.
 It just has a bunch of `assert()` calls to ensure that the format is what is shown above.
 Remember that white space doesn't matter, so you are welcome to use any spacing that you want.
+And you can add fields, if you would like.
 This program will also be used as one of the visible submission tests in Gradescope.

 ### Submission